Princess-Okere/Superstore-Sales-Dashboard/README.md

 Revenue grew **50.5% across the full four-year period**, from
 $479.9K in 2015 to $722.1K in 2018.
-The journey was not linear: Overall revenue followed a consistent  upward trajectory across all four years
+The journey was not linear: Overall revenue followed a consistent  upward trajectory across all four years.

-- Q4 peaks every year — the highest quarter in each year is always Q4 without exception
+- Q4 peaks every year — the highest quarter in each year is always Q4 without exception.

-- Each year begins lower than the previous year ended — a recurring Q1 dip visible across all four years
+- A recurring Q1 dip visible across all four years.

-- 2016 shows the flattest period — peaks and troughs remained at similar levels to 2015
+- 2016 shows the flattest period — peaks and troughs remained at similar levels to 2015.

-- Growth visibly accelerated from 2017 — both peaks and troughs rose sharply through 2017 and 2018
+- Growth visibly accelerated from 2017 — both peaks and troughs rose sharply through 2017 and 2018.

-- Highest single quarter: 2018 Q4 at $278.4K
+- Highest single quarter: 2018 Q4 at $278.4K.

 >At the quarterly level, **Q4 consistently outperforms all other quarters every year without exception**.
 The highest single quarter was 2018 Q4 at $278.4K.